 Internet access (limited as we run on solar energy and there are always some cloudy days)

-You will work six hours a day/six days a week (plus karma yoga and cooking)
+You will work six hours a day/five days a week (plus cleaning and cooking in rotation shifts)

-You will be part of our daily karma yoga routine - taking turns to keep Terra Alta clean
+You will be part of our daily cleaning routine - taking turns to keep Terra Alta clean

 We expect the following values: honesty, trust, respect, responsibility, open-mindedness, authenticity, accountability, and drive

-While we will guide you on becoming facilitators and on project management, you are responsible for making the most out of your journey here by asking questions and being proactive about developing your own self-learning path
+While we will guide you on becoming facilitators, you are responsible for making the most out of your journey here by asking questions and being proactive about developing your own self-learning path

 You have taken a PDC